ethankennerly/predicting-player-retention/README.md

 Reuse SciKit to split data.

+Plot example of various models.

 TODO:

-Plot example of various models.
+Plot example with only two classes.

 For a baseline of noise, predict and compare random data.